CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

-Looking for commonality to use again
+Looking for commonality to use again.
 Speeds up our workflow no having to repeat ourselves.

 After watching (learning outcomes)…